 In talking this over with my best friend, we eventually came to develop a “theory of everything,” which began and essentially ended with the recognition that stasis is the same as consciousness, and that consciousness (or stasis), along with change, are the two fundamental principles of oneness.
 Stasis, by definition from the Greek means, “a standing still,” or a state of equilibrium and stability, while change is the exact opposite.
 However, the principles of stasis and change are two aspects of one, and not “separate” and “independent” principles of each other, because if they were “separate” and “independent” principles of each other, then one would cancel out the other, resulting in only nothingness, which is obviously false.
 The way we know stasis and change are principles, and not some relative “thing,” other “entity” or “being,” is because for all of the vast diversity of existence, it is only stasis and change that remain constant, with all things subject to both.
 Stasis and change are therefore fundamental, and being fundamental can therefore not themselves be relative “things” or “beings” subject to stasis and change, nor have a “beginning” or an “end,” as is the case with all things and beings that exist in the universe – including the brain.
 That is why if stasis, which is fundamental, is synonymous with consciousness, then all “material” explanations for consciousness are therefore ultimately incorrect.

-- Stasis, order, structure, and form, are different words which are synonymous with organizing.
+- Stasis, order, structure, form, and information, are different words which are synonymous with organizing.

 - Stasis therefore equals organizing.

 - Consciousness organizes.
 This is the very nature of consciousness.